lamoculoportugues/lamoculoportugues/README.md

 Call me Santi : he/him : age 16+

-I spend my majority sitting in ch area or near spawn

 Feel free to interact 🙌 I am very friendly.
-If I dont respond or suddenly leave that means I'm afk
+If I dont respond that means I'm afk.
+Can speak spanish/tagalog/portuguese

 Please be respectful and not make crude jokes/comments about me, I do not care if we are close friends.